Edgio

 Key tasks:

-• Bot Manager Advanced only.
-Add, modify, or delete an action.
+• Premier and Advanced Bot Manager: Add, modify, or delete an action.

-• Bot Manager Advanced only.
-Set or modify the action that will be taken for all known bots, specific known bots, and spoofed bots from the Known Bots tab.
+• Premier and Advanced Bot Manager: Set or modify the action that will be taken for all known bots, specific known bots, and spoofed bots from the Known Bots tab.

-• Bot Manager Advanced only.
-Update your exceptions to bot detection by adding, modifying, or deleting entries from the Exceptions tab.
+• Premier and Advanced Bot Manager: Update your exceptions to bot detection by adding, modifying, or deleting entries from the Exceptions tab.

 • Change the type of rule from the Rule type option.